openpnp/openpnp/GcodeAsyncDriver.md

 ![Simulated Jerk Control](https://user-images.githubusercontent.com/9963310/96153482-0dc67200-0f0e-11eb-8d6e-fe7ac8a249eb.png)

 Note: the maximum number of steps is only used if the maximum acceleration limit is reached.
 Sometimes an extra step is added when the feed-rate limit is reached.
+[Watch a video](https://youtu.be/cH0SF2D6FhM) to see the effect of **Simulated3rdOrderControl** on oscillations/vibrations.

 **Minimum Time Step** determines the smallest possible interpolation interval.
 Generated interpolation steps will be multiples of this.
 Be aware that setting a very small interval will increase computation time.